t-kikuc/ecsdef-export/README.md

 # ecsdef-export

-Fetch and export ECS definitions (service&amp;taskdef) to files
+Fetch and export ECS definitions (service&amp;taskdef) to files.

+This is mainly created for [PipeCD](https://github.com/pipe-cd/) users.

 ## What you'll get